 I write about, teach and do ecology.
 I aim to bring wildlife closer, help us improve our understanding of it, conserve it and provide guidance on resolving conflict.
 Based in Bristol, I offer a range of services in ecology consultancy, science, publishing, teaching and nature discovery.
 I am also the founder of One by One Conservation, an environmental campaign group.

-I am an occasional guest on Bristol City FM radio's weekly Wednesday wildlife shows, called Shepherds Way, discussing all manner of wildlife topics - winter wildflower ecology, bees, gardens, the City Nature Challenge, how to be a naturalist and get better at wildlife recording, upcoming talks and more.
+I am an occasional guest on Bristol City FM radio's weekly Wednesday wildlife shows, called Shepherds Way, discussing all manner of wildlife topics - seasonal wildflower ecology, bees, bats, hedgehogs, gardens, the City Nature Challenge, how to be a naturalist and get better at wildlife recording, upcoming talks and more.
 You can listen back on this link: here.

 Sean Taylor and I took part in Bristol's exciting new Storytale children's literature festival in October, down in the woods at Arnos Vale and at StorySmith book shop on North Street.

 The festival organisers have just confirmed there are plans to repeat the event in 2020 with lots of events.
 More details soon.